rafaelpfreire/rubix/README.md

 Once this project have initially been developed Rafael, although it is open source code, it is licenced under GNU GPL v3 licence, available at: https://github.com/rafaelpfreire/rubix/LICENSE .

 ##Original developer
 This project was only possible because of the original developer Rafael Freire.
-You can check for more project on his original repository:
+You can check for more projects on his original repository:
 * Project repository: https://github.com/rafaelpfreire/rubix .
 * Developer repository: https://github.com/rafaelpfreire/ .